ag-sanjjeev/Front-End-Development/modal-dialogs/login-signup-prompt/README.md

-# Login Form:
+# Login Signup Prompt:

-A modern, responsive and mobile friendly login form design.
+A simple authentication popup, bootstrap modal design.
-It is made with HTML, SASS only.
+It is made with HTML, JavaScript, Bootstrap and jQuery.

 ### Screenshots:
 Here are some screenshots of the project: